 Thanks to the space between the hem and your boots, minidresses loan themselves well to more ornate boot styles, such as lace-up fronts, as well as more directional silhouettes, including Western iterations.
 That said, they can look incredibly sexy worn with thigh-high boots.

 DRESS TYPE: MIDI

-Maxi dresses can often feel as if they're swamping you, which is why we recommend donning a pointed-toe heeled boot, which will help to elongate your frame.
+Maxi dresses can often feel as if they're swamping you, which is why we recommend donning pointed-toe heeled boots, which will help to elongate your frame.
 Often floaty, we also suggest trying a white or suede style for a softer finish than typically heavy leather.